jaihind213/mysql-r2d2/README.md

 if error occurs, => replication breaks , lets say due to message queue server going on. once back up. simply run `start slave` command on slave mysql server.

+There is an edge case however -> if the server(slave running r2d2) crashes before commiting the transaction, it will replay the transaction,

+hence send - duplicate messages to the message queue. (* an edge case which i need to work on)

 How does r2d2 send messages/connect to a message queue?
 ----------------------------------------------